rstudio/bookdown.org/content/archive/internal/thea-knowles-casa-coding-group.md

 ---
-title: "CASA Lab Coding for Speech Group"
+title: "UB Praat Scripting Workshops"
-author: "Director: Thea Knowles, PhD"
+author: "thea_knowles"
-date: "2020-03-10T15:16:43Z"
+date: "2021-02-24T23:08:43Z"
 link: "https://bookdown.org/thea_knowles/casa_coding_group/"
-length_weight: "5.4%"
+length_weight: "5.1%"
 pinned: false
 ---

 This is the record keeping site for the CASA Lab Coding for Speech group. [...]
-The purpose of this group is for members and friends of the CASA Lab to learn basic coding skills that are helpful for speech analysis.
+Spring 2021 Topics: Praat Scripting Workshops The overall purpose of this group is for members and friends of the CASA Lab to learn basic coding skills that are helpful for speech analysis.
 The languages/environments we will learn will usually be R and Praat, though we may extend to include other languages over time.
-Many of the skills we will work on will be directly applicable to projects in the CASA Lab, but the hope is that you will gain skills that you will find personally valuable as well for your own work.
-We will meet approximately twice a month.
-Meeting ...
+Many of the skills we will work on will be directly applicable to projects in the CASA Lab, but the hope is that you will gain skills that you will find personally valuable as well for your own ...